serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 ---
-title: Faster deployment for larges services, support for Node.js 6.10 runtime with Serverless v1.10
+title: Faster Deployment for Large Services, Support for Node.js 6.10 Runtime with Serverless v1.10
-description: Faster deploy times for large services, support for Node.js 6.10 runtime, Groovy service template in the Serverless Framework v1.10 release.
+description: Faster deploy times for large services, support for Node.js 6.10 runtime, Groovy service template and more in the Serverless Framework v1.10 release.
 date: 2017-03-29
 layout: Post
 authors:
   - PhilippMuns
 ---

 We've just released v1.10 of the Serverless Framework!
-Let's take a look at all the new changes.
+Let's take a look at all the new features.

 ## Highlights of 1.10.0

 **Note:** You can find a complete list of all the updates in the [changelog](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).

-### Support for Node.js 6.10 runtime
+### Support for Node.js 6.10 Runtime

 AWS recently announced that Lambda [now supports Node.js 6.10](https://aws.amazon.com/about-aws/whats-new/2017/03/aws-lambda-supports-node-js-6-10/).

-Serverless got you covered.
+Serverless has got you covered.
 All the new Node.js services you create with the help of the `serverless create --template aws-nodejs` command ship with the new Node.js 6.10 runtime out of the box.

-However if you've got an old service and want to use the new runtime you simply need to update the `runtime` property in your `serverless.yml` file:
+However, if you've got an old service and want to use the new runtime you simply need to update the `runtime` property in your `serverless.yml` file:

 ```diff
 provider: